Tonydum/Airline-Customer-Booking-Analysis/README.md

 - Identification of peak booking times (e.g., weekends, mornings, evenings) and routes or destinations with high rates of incomplete bookings.

-6. Trip Type and Length of Stay

-- Analysis of how trip type (RoundTrip vs. One-Way) and the length of stay affect booking completion.

 ## Technologies Used

 Power BI: For data analysis and visualization.